williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 ![4](/assets/pr-4.svg){:.w75}

-Something notable is that precision and recall are inversely related.
+There's something important you may have noticed: precision and recall are inversely related.

-Let's say we want to increase our precision to 100%, or make sure 100% of the circles in the box are red.
-We can do that by shrinking the box to the right.
+Let's say we want to increase our precision to 100%, or get 100% of the circles in the box to be red.
+We can do that by shrinking the box.

 ![5](/assets/pr-5.svg){:.w75}